 What’s A Good Part-Time Income With Matched Betting?

 This is an excellent question.
-I think a lot of people do matched betting as a side income when they get home from work and at the weekends.
+I think a lot of people do match betting as a side income when they get home from work and at the weekends.
 I firmly believe if you’re picking the best offers each evening from the Profit Rush Calendar then you can make £500 a month quite easily.

 For some people, £500 extra a month can be life-changing.
-Actually when you think about it; £6,000 a year tax-free income is life-changing for most people.
+Actually when you think about it; £6,000 a year of tax-free income is life-changing for most people.
 Even for people with a high income from their job; an extra £6,000 a year is a fancy holiday or two – perhaps a down payment on a brand new car with the monthly repayments easily covered with their normal income from their job.
 That’s what is available when matched betting is done correctly.
 A side income to make life better!